 The Wand also offers different ways of numbing a tooth.
-Traditionally the old dental needle still used by most dentist’s cannot perform what is known as PDL numbing.
+Traditionally the old dental needle cannot perform what is known as PDL numbing.
 This numbing means you can numb up individual teeth and go without the entire face numb for many hours following the dental procedure.
 This is called “STA” and works by numbing the ligament around the individual tooth only, rather than numbing all the soft tissues such as lip and tongue around the tooth.
 This is useful for some dental procedures where only one tooth requires numbing.
-Ask our Brisbane Dentist next time you are in if this is suitable for you.
+Ask our Dr Barbara our Brisbane Dentist next time you are in if this is suitable for you.

-“It has positively changed the way we do dentistry and will positively change the way you feel about going to the dentist.”– Dr Barbara Szylkarski
+“It has positively changed the way we do dentistry as we aim to positively change the way you feel about going to the dentist.”– Dr Barbara Szylkarski

 The Australian Dental Association (ADA) has teamed up with Dairy Australia to help promote other dairy food options and stop the tide of sugary drink consumption.You may have seen our facebook or linkedin post earlier this month outlining the latest Australian Dental Associations education campaign.